GitLeeRepo/RaspberryPiNotes/RPiAssemblyLangNotes.md

 * **#** - the hash sign is used to prefix an immediate value (a constant that is part of the instruction).
 For example, **mov r7,#1**
 * **@** - used to designate a comment in the source code
 * **MSB** - Most Significant Bit - on a 32-bit ARM processor this is bit 31.
 An overflow of this bit causes the **carry flag** to be set
+* **Word-aligned** - the natural alignment of the 32-bit ARM.
+Memory addresses that are word-aligned are divisible by 4.

 # Assemble and Link Commands